iotaledger/firefly/packages/mobile/README.md

 # It is needed to be executed with every change
 ```
 Next run on Android Studio / XCode IDE.

+Debug
+- For Android, open a Chromium browser and type `chrome://inspect` to see the attached emulator / phone, finally click on `Inspect` to get DevTools window of the emulator webview.
+- For iOS, open Safari and go to menu `Develop`, next choose the attached simulator or Iphone.

 ### Production